-- 7.1 Committees are established under paragraph 7 of Schedule 1 to the Continuity Act and will operate strictly in accordance with the terms of their remit. - 7.2 When establishing Committees, ESS will: - a. determine the chair, membership and period(s) of appointment; - b. in consultation with the Committee, establish the terms of reference and the frequency of meetings; and - c. determine procedures, including the Committee's quorum and which of these standing orders will apply to the conduct of the Committee - 7.3 Committees may comprise ESS Board members and individuals who are not
+- 7.1 Committees are established under paragraph 7 of Schedule 1 to the Continuity Act and will operate strictly in accordance with the terms of their remit. - 7.2 When establishing Committees, ESS will: - a) determine the chair, membership and period(s) of appointment - b) in consultation with the Committee, establish the terms of reference and the frequency of meetings

-ESS Board members.
+- c) determine procedures, including the Committee's quorum and which of these standing orders will apply to the conduct of the Committee - 7.3 Committees may comprise ESS Board members and individuals who are not ESS Board members.
 The membership of each Committee must include at least two ESS Board members.
-The quorum for the Committee must require at least one ESS Board member to be present for any Committee business to be transacted.

-- 7.4 Members of a Committee who are not ESS Board members are not entitled to vote at meetings of the Committee. - 7.5 Members of a Committee who are not ESS Board members are nevertheless bound by the provisions of the Environmental Standards Scotland Code of Conduct. - 7.6 The Board may delegate to its Committees such of its functions as it considers appropriate.
-The Board, however, remains responsible for the performance of its functions. - 7.7 The following will be standing committees of ESS: - a.
-Audit and Risk Committee. - 7.8 All members of the Audit and Risk Committee will be appointed for a term of four years (subject to their continued membership of the Board if they are ESS Board members), with membership reviewed and reconfirmed annually by the Board. - 7.9 ESS will review its Committee structure at least once every three years. - 7.10 The minutes and decisions of Committees will be reviewed and approved at each subsequent Board meeting.
-Minutes will be published on the ESS website in final form within seven calendar days of the Board meeting at which they were approved.
+The quorum for the Committee must require at least one ESS Board member to be present for any Committee business to be transacted. - 7.4 Members of a Committee who are not ESS Board members are not entitled to vote at meetings of the Committee. - 7.5 Members of a Committee who are not ESS Board members are nevertheless bound by the provisions of the Environmental Standards Scotland Code of Conduct. - 7.6 The Board may delegate to its Committees such of its functions as it considers appropriate.
+The Board, however, remains responsible for the performance of its functions. - 7.7 The following will be standing committees of ESS: - a) Audit and Risk Committee - 7.8 All members of the Audit and Risk Committee will be appointed for a term of four years (subject to their continued membership of the Board if they are ESS Board members), with membership reviewed and reconfirmed annually by the Board. - 7.9 ESS will review its Committee structure at least once every three years. - 7.10 The minutes of Committees will be reviewed at each subsequent Board meeting.
+Minutes will be published on the ESS website in final formwithin seven calendar days of the Committee meeting at which they were approved. - 7.11 Recommendations arising from meetings of the Board's Committees will be reviewed and approved at each subsequent Board meeting.